 Where to Go

-Spotted Lake is located in the South Okanagan Grasslands Protected Area.
+Spotted Lake is located in the South Okanagan Grasslands Protected Area and is a sacred site.
 To reach the lake, follow Highway 3 west out of Osoyoos for 10 km (6 mi).
-The lake itself is on private property, but the view and photo opportunities from the highway are excellent.
+Out of respect for the sensitive environment and for the Okanagan Nation, visitors are not permitted beyond the viewpoint, but the view and photo opportunities from the highway are excellent.
 Be aware of traffic if you plan to stop along the highway.

 It’s no wonder that this unique and beautiful area is at the top of visitors’ must-do lists on a visit to Osoyoos.
 It really must be seen to be fully appreciated.
 For more information about Spotted Lake, or to find out about other great places to visit in Osoyoos, stop by the Osoyoos Visitor Centre.